pouyanfallahi/Civilization-Game/README.md

 2.0.0.
 FreeCol 2 will go beyond the original Colonization and will have many new features, it will be an implementation of our (and our users') image of what Colonization 2 would have been.
+# Map
 [https://postimg.cc/v43FbJGq](https://i.postimg.cc/KYyZrbw2/Screenshot-from-2022-07-09-23-02-10.png)
+map has all the nessecary information about wvery details of the game such as each civilization(at least two), Train(colors), Terrain-Features, Improvements, Units(all their actions)